Manas (city)

-Manas (/məˈnɑːs/; /ky/) is the administrative and economic centre of Jalal-Abad Region in southwestern Kyrgyzstan.
+Manas (/məˈnɑːs/; /ky/), called Jalal-Abad until 2025, is the administrative and economic centre of Jalal-Abad Region in southwestern Kyrgyzstan.
 Its area is 88 km2, and its resident population was 123,239 in 2021.
-It is situated at the north-eastern end of the Fergana valley along the Kögart river valley, in the foothills of the Babash Ata mountains, very close to the Uzbekistan border.
+It is situated at the north-eastern end of the Fergana Valley along the Kögart river valley, in the foothills of the Babash Ata mountains, near the border with Uzbekistan.

 Overview

 Manas is known for its mineral springs in its surroundings, and the water from the nearby Azreti-Ayup-Paygambar spa was long believed to cure lepers.
 Several Soviet era sanatoriums offer mineral water treatment programs for people with various chronic diseases.
 Bottled mineral water from the region is sold around the country and abroad.